eskezje/useplatformtick-research/Research.md

 lkd> ? poi (fffff7e0`80013be0+0xC0)
 Evaluate expression: 38400006 = 00000000`0249f006
 ```
 The first timer with type 5 appears to be the TSC timer, as it has a value of `3187201731`, which is the TSC frequency in Hz.
-For a quick demonstration, we can see it has a frequency of 3187 MHz, which is essentially the same frequency.
+For a quick demonstration, we can see it has a frequency of $3187\text{ MHz}$, which is essentially the same frequency.
 You can also refer to [my other repo](https://github.com/eskezje/time) for more details:
 ```
 lkd> !cpuinfo
 CP  F/M/S Manufacturer  MHz PRCB Signature    MSR 8B Signature Features ArchitectureClass